-3.3 Permutation p-value estimation for a balanced binary trait - evaluation of the serial counting approximation

-Using the genotype data from the yeast eQTL dataset, we performed a genomewide scan of a simulated balanced binary trait, with 56 0s and 56 1s.
+3.3.
+Permutation p-value estimation for a balanced binary trait-evaluation of the serial counting approximation.
+Using the genotype data from the yeast eQTL data set, we performed a genome-wide scan of a simulated balanced binary trait, with 56 0's and 56 1's.
 The standard chi-square statistic was used to quantify the linkages.
-As we discussed before, for a balanced binary trait, the space occupied by a significance set are approximately two hyperspheres, and the shortest distance approximation is justified.
+As we discussed before, for a balanced binary trait, the space occupied by a significance set is approximately two hyperspheres, and the shortest distance approximation is justified.
 This conclusion can also be validated empirically by examining $P(r, \alpha)$.
-As shown in Supplementary Table 3, for each α , there is an r{α} , such that $P(r, \alpha) = 1$ if $r \leq r{\alpha}$, and $P(r, \alpha) \approx 0$ if $r > r{\alpha}$.
+As shown in Table 3 of the Supplementary Materials [Sun and Wright (2009)], for each α , there is an r{α} , such that $P(r, \alpha) = 1$ if $r \leq r{\alpha}$, and $P(r, \alpha) \approx 0$ if $r > r{\alpha}$.
 From the sharpness of the boundary we can see that a significance set indeed can be well approximated by two hyperspheres.
 Given that the shortest distance approximation is justified, we can evaluate the accuracy of the serial counting approximation by examining the accuracy of permutation p-value estimates.

 The accuracy of the serial counting approximation relies on the assumption that the adjacent genotype profiles are more similar than the distant ones.
-We dramatically violate this assumption by randomly order the SNPs in the yeast eQTL data.
+We dramatically violate this assumption by randomly ordering the SNPs in the yeast eQTL data.
 As shown in Table 1, the permutation p-value estimates from the original genotype data are close to the permutation p-values estimated by direct permutations, whereas the estimates from the location-perturbed genotype data are systematically biased.